ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 	While there is no support to integrate CKEditor 5 from source yet, you can still {@link builds/guides/development/custom-builds create a custom build of CKEditor 5} and include it in your Angular application.
 </info-box>

+## Supported Angular versions

+Because of breaking changes in the Angular library output format, the `ckeditor5-angular` package is released in the following versions to support various Angular ecosystems:

+- `1.x.x` - for Angular 5-8 apps, the support will end when the official support for Angular 8 is dropped (November 2020),
+- `2.x.x` - for Angular 9+ apps, actively supported.

 ## Quick start

 In your existing Angular project, install the [CKEditor 5 WYSIWYG editor component for Angular](https://www.npmjs.com/package/@ckeditor/ckeditor5-angular):